metamn/languagelab/README.md

 - Wordpress is configured to display the page 'Home' as the front page, and show posts via the 'Blog' page
 - 'front-page.php' by default is considered by Wordpress to display the page 'Home'

+## Design

+- will be responsive => header.php must be overwritten

+## Logo

+- add an image titled "Languagelab logo" to the Media Library
+- the size does not matter, it will be resized with CSS